Navistar Rebrand

 What the Navistar Name Change Means for Your Company

 It simply means that the brand is returning to its roots of 120 years ago as International.
 It will focus on what it does best, which is engineering and producing trucks and buses.
 One thing the Navistar nameplate did recently was invent the game-changing International® S13® Integrated powertrain that integrates several aspects of running a diesel into one mechanism.
-It makes job sites around Riveria Beach more efficient so you can get more work done.
+It makes job sites around Riviera Beach more efficient so you can get more work done.
 You’ll find the integrated powertrain on the HV Series redesign, slated to start production in mid-2025.
-We would be happy to show you these new trucks when they arrive at our locations
+We would be happy to show you these new trucks when they arrive at our locations.

 What Changes Are Coming With the Navistar Rebranding?